 It’s Monday and I’m doing my weekly strategic planning.
 This starts with me writing down 10 goals that, if accomplished in the next 12 months, would be beyond amazing.
 But there’s been something missing lately from my goal setting.

-Since most of my goals are for the benefit of the people I love and care … Read More
+At MX Conference 2013, “triple bottom line” was an idea that came up repeatedly.
+I thought at the time that companies seeking to show performance in terms of profit, people and the planet are bound to venture into misguided efforts.
 Simply slapping a layer of ESG initiatives doesn’t make a corporation not-evil.
 And as Eccles and Serafeim show, the increased cost of these efforts will diminish financial performance over time because of the increased cost.

 I had a blast presenting my talk UX Leadership Lessons: The Hard Way to IxDA Cincinnati last night at Fusion Alliance.
 I really appreciate Cris Cravens inviting me to present, and Fusion Alliance for hosting the event and feeding us.
-I know some of the points from my presentation went out on Twitter, but here … Read More

 Chalene Johnson talks a lot about priorities in day one of of the 30 Day Push Challenge.
 Priorities aren’t something I normally think much about as part of my existing productivity system, of which I am rather proud.
 To determine priorities, I somewhat arbitrarily assign projects a score of 1-3 for importance and urgency.
 While this helps me identify and fight against the tyranny of the urgent, it doesn’t seem like a very strategic approach to setting priorities.
 I’m hoping Chalene’s approach is more goal-oriented.
 Continue reading “Chalene Johnson’s 30 Day Push Challenge – Day 1”